 If you’re going to be taking some long car journeys on your next trip to Melbourne, it could pay to have a few tricks up your sleeve to stave off boredom.

-Games are a great way to bond with your fellow passengers and enjoy every moment you spend in your fabulous rental car.
+Games are a great way to bond with your fellow passengers and enjoy every moment you spend in your fabulous Melbourne CBD car hire.

 The following are our top picks: